Terry Donahue: Coaching career

 After graduating from UCLA with a bachelor's degree in history, Donahue became an assistant coach at the University of Kansas under Pepper Rodgers.
 In 1971, he returned to UCLA when Rodgers became their head coach.
-When Rodgers left, Donahue remained as an assistant under Dick Vermeil before succeeding Vermeil as the head coach in 1976.
-In the season opener, the Bruins won a nationally televised Thursday night game against No. 3-ranked Arizona State, and finished 9–2–1 in his first season.
+When Rodgers left after 1973, Donahue remained as an assistant under Dick Vermeil and succeeded him in February 1976.
+In the season opener, the Bruins won a nationally televised Thursday night game over third-ranked Arizona State, and finished 9–2–1 in his first season.
 Sports Illustrated said Donahue, who was only in his early 30s, "may be the best young coach in the country."
-UCLA's best finish under Donahue was 10–1–1 in 1982, with his other 10-win seasons coming in 1987 and 1988 at 10–2.
+UCLA's best finish under Donahue was 10–1–1 in 1982, with his other ten-win seasons coming in 1987 and 1988 at 10–2.

 In the final regular-season game of 1995, the Bruins defeated the USC Trojans, their fifth straight win against their crosstown rival.
 It was Donahue's 98th conference victory in the Pac-10, surpassing Don James for the most in the conference's history.
 Afterwards, Donahue announced that he would retire from coaching after their Aloha Bowl game to become a college football analyst with CBS.
 He has the most wins of any coach in UCLA football history (151).
 The Los Angeles Times attributed his coaching success to his being "a pioneer in national recruiting".
 His Bruins squads finished the season ranked in the top 20 on 12 occasions, including five times in the top 10 from 1982 though 1988, though he received some criticism for not winning a national championship.
-He coached 34 first-team All-Americans, and 14 UCLA players from his era were chosen in the first round of the NFL Draft.
+In his tenure as coach, the Bruins were ranked as high as No. 5 for a season, while being ranked No. 1 for two games (1988).
+He coached 34 first-team All-Americans, and 14 UCLA players from his era were chosen in the first round of the NFL draft.